 How to find a Parkinson’s boxing class near you.

 Now that you know what a Parkinson’s boxing class entails and the various benefits associated with the class, you might be asking yourself where you can find a boxing class near you.
-Luckily our foundation provides multiple boxing classes within the Maryland, Virginia, and D.C. areas at no cost.
+Luckily our foundation provides multiple boxing classes online and within the Maryland, Virginia, and D.C. areas at no cost.
 So, click on the link below to find a boxing class that is closest to you!
 We also provide various other exercise, communication and education classes at no cost for those affected by Parkinson’s.
 Click here to learn more about all our class offerings